Main field(s) of study and in-depth level:

 Lectures and problem solving sessions.

-Written examination at the end of the course combined with assignments given during the course.
+Oral examination at the end of the course combined with written assignments during the course.